xiugangzhang/xframe.js/README.md

 The above is the version of each process in the pre-code encapsulation process, and finally the final packaged framework<br>
 ---
 [Release V1.0] is implemented.
 There are currently two versions.
+-
 Version 1: JQuery version of immediate function + closure implementation<br>
 ---
+Version 2: Modular JQuery version implemented with require.js -
 [![GitHub tag](https://img.shields.io/github/tag/expressjs/express.svg)](https://github.com/xiugangzhang/)